 The city of Bath as a tourist destination has a lot to offer, both in terms of historical and modern attractions, as we learned recently on our tour of South West England.
 We could have easily spent a full week in Bath, even though it is a relatively small town.

 The building that houses the Roman Baths, aside from being obviously historic and grandiose, doesn’t give away much from the exterior, but once you get inside you’ll see just how impressive this place is, especially The Great Bath, in the center of the building.

 Some sections of the complex have been restructured throughout the centuries to suit the current inhabitants, and some sections have been preserved to keep them from crumbling, but with the use of a little imagination, you’ll get a very good idea what it might have looked like for the Romans who once bathed there.

 Another section of the Baths is The Pump Room, which was used much the way it is today, as a separate gathering place in conjunction with the Baths.
 It’s directly next door and can be reached easily through a set of stairs at the end of the tour.
 Drop off your audio headset, walk up the stairs and you’re ready for afternoon tea at The Pump Room.

+A big thank you to VisitBritain for hosting our visit to Bath.
+See all the coverage of our trip to the south west of England.
 (As always, all thoughts and opinions expressed in this post are my own honest reflection on our travel experiences.)

 Like this post?
 Why not save it to Pinterest?

 Laura Lynch, creator and writer of Savored Journeys, is an avid world traveler, certified wine expert, and international food specialist.
 She has written about travel and food for over 20 years and has visited 70+ countries.